intuited/makelog/README.markdown

         New sessions are named with a current RFC-3339 timestamp.

     make endsession
-        Ends the current session by deleting the file `current`.
+        Ends the current session by deleting the session file.

     EXAMPLE:
         $ make launch qjackctl